-Anti-racist strategies are skills that can be learned just as we learn skills for public speaking or hitting a baseball.
-In these pages, you – whether a person of color and white – will find a playbook for leading your workplace, organization or community through transformative change in the wake of an act of explicit racism.
-You’ll learn to play anti-racist rhetorical chess, and to anticipate and effectively respond to the discursive moves of people who don’t understand bigotry, aren’t aware of it, are in denial of it, or even actively uphold it – so that you can advance justice goals.
-You’ll get a blueprint on how to dismantle systemic racism community by community, workplace by workplace, organization by organization – and examples of what not to do.
+Antiracist strategies are skills that can be learned just as we learn skills for public speaking or hitting a baseball.
+In these pages, you – whether a person of color or white – will find a playbook for leading your workplace, organization, or community through transformative change in the wake of an act of explicit racism.
+You’ll learn to play antiracist rhetorical chess, and to anticipate and effectively respond to the discursive moves of people who don’t understand bigotry, aren’t aware of it, are in denial of it, or even actively uphold it – so that you can advance justice goals.
+You’ll get a blueprint of how to dismantle systemic racism community by community, workplace by workplace, and organization by organization – and examples of what not to do.

-The book is aimed at people who are conscious of the reality of racism and want to end it but may not know how.
-The book clearly shows how anyone can make an effective, significant, and measurable impact on racism through strategic action.
+This book is aimed at people who are conscious of the reality of racism and want to end it but may not know how.
+It clearly shows how anyone can make an effective, significant, and measurable impact on racism through strategic action.

 Table of Contents

-Shannon Joyce Prince earned her doctorate in African and African American Studies and her master’s in English from Harvard University Graduate School of Arts and Sciences, her law degree from Yale Law School, and her bachelor’s degree from Dartmouth College.
+Shannon Joyce Prince earned her doctorate in African and African American Studies and her master’s in English from Harvard University Graduate School of Arts and Sciences, her law degree from Yale Law School, and her bachelor’s degree magna cum laude from Dartmouth College.
 She practices law at Boies Schiller Flexner.